RSE-Sheffield/pando-python/episodes/profiling-functions.md

 ## Exercise 1: Travelling Salesperson

-Download and profile [this](episodes/files/pred-prey/predprey.py) Python program, try to locate the function call(s) where the majority of execution time is being spent.
+Download and profile <a href="files/travelling-sales/travellingsales.py" download>this</a> Python program, try to locate the function call(s) where the majority of execution time is being spent.

+> The travelling salesperson problem aims to optimise the route for a scenario where a salesperson is requires to travel between N locations.
+> They wish to travel to each location exactly once, in any order, whilst minimising the total distance travelled.
+>
+> The provided implementation uses a naive brute-force approach.

 The program can be executed via `python travellingsales.py <cities>`.
 The value of `cities` should be a positive integer, this algorithm has poor scaling so larger numbers take significantly longer to run.